Offshore Windenergy

 The offshore wind farm “Nordergründe” consists of 18 wind turbines with an energy production of 6.15 MW per unit.

-Every offshore wind farm has its own transformer platform, which is connected to all its wind turbines.
+Every offshore wind farm has its own substation platform, which is connected to all its wind turbines.
 It transforms the electricity to a higher voltage level for onward transmission to shore.

 The wind farm “Meerwind” is located in the North Sea, north of Helgoland island.